fcjack/AdventureGame/README.md

   * As a player I want to explore
   * As a player I want to gain experience through fighting
   * As a player I want to save and resume a game

+Another improvement that can be done in a future, is turn the project more flexible to configure the main theme of the personas and history.
+Read data from database and store some data on database, to configure the game.